andrewquamme/lab-09-back-end/README.md

 # lab-09-back-end

-Number and name of feature: Feature #1: Retrieve Meetup information
+Number and name of feature: Lab 09 Feature #1: Retrieve Meetup information

 Estimate of time needed to complete: 1.5 hours